-It's the first of August and a paper mill needs 2,000,000 square feet of geomembrane liner to complete the final closure of two landfill cells before winter sets in.
+It's the first of August and a paper mill needs 2,000,000 square feet of geomembrane liner for a linfill liner to complete the final closure of two landfill cells before winter sets in.
 The supplier originally scheduled to provide 40 mil textured LLDPE will be months late shipping material.

 30 mil smooth PVC geomembrane prefabricated and installed by Environmental Protection, Inc.